gerich-home/warriorjs-arena/README.md

 # WarriorJS Arena
 Testing JS warriors on randomly generated levels

+## Why?
+You have just designed some warrior in for WarriorJS but how can you know it it the best one?

+Just run this script that will generate as many random levels as you want and see how it compares to your friends' warriors!

 ## Usage

 Clone sources somewhere (there is no npm package for it yet).